spencer-shadley/completed-class/18-pwa/2-thursday-pwa/activities/09-Stu_Manifest/README.md

   - 🤔 Where do you create the `manifest.webmanifest` in the application architecture?

   - 🤔 How do you deploy a manifest?
+Hint: You will need to somehow link it with the web page.
+(See [Web App Manifest - Deploying a manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest#Deploying_a_manifest_with_the_link_tag).)

 - When finished, run the commands: